LeonDeligny/LearnPDEs/README.md

 Ensure you have the following installed on your system:

 - ✔️ Python 3.8+
-- ✔️ PyTorch (with MPS support for macOS or CUDA for NVIDIA GPUs)
+- ✔️ PyTorch (with MPS support for macOS)
-- ✔️ Additional Python dependencies (install via `requirements.txt`)
+- ✔️ Additional Python dependencies

 1. **Clone the Repository**: